Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/recipes.md

 - 1st argument: A string representing the registry name of a metal
 - 2nd argument: A list of contents, each containing three variables:
     - A string representing the registry name of the required metal
-    - A number, in the range [0, 1], representing the minimum portion needed in the mixture
+    - A number, {% in_range 0,1 %}, representing the minimum portion needed in the mixture
-    - A number, in the range [0, 1], representing the maximum portion needed in the mixture
+    - A number, {% in_range 0,1 %}, representing the maximum portion needed in the mixture

 ### Example